camrossi/aci-k8s-demo/README.md

     * Extra variables: This is **very important**: In order to receive the Event Driven Automation variables (the namespace name) you need to enable `Prompt on launch` or the variable will not be set.
         * I also set here `aci_validate_certs: 'no'` but this could be set also in other places.

+* Repeat the aobve step also for the `aci/esgs.yaml` playbook.
-Note: Every time you change the Status of the GitRepo you need to Sync the Project for the `k8s_svc.yaml` play book to be updated locally.
+Note: Every time you change the Status of the GitRepo you need to Sync the Project for the playbook to be updated locally.

 ## ArgoCD